-Stephanie is Deputy Head of the Communications Team at the Max Planck Institute for the History of Science, where she is responsible for press and media relations, content development (digital and print), communications strategy, and website and social media engagement.
-Stephanie also edits and supports communication for the Sphaera, Reading Early English Medicine, and Edition Open Access projects, and coordinates public outreach events and exhibitions including the Institute's Colloquium, Max-Planck-Tag, and Lange Nacht der Wissenschaften in Berlin.
+Stephanie is Deputy Head of the communications team at the Max Planck Institute for the History of Science.
+In her role, she is responsible for communications strategy, content development (digital and print), and coordinating media engagement, website management, and social media.
+With the team she also coordinates the institute's journalist-in-residence program and public outreach events including the Institute's Colloquium, Max-Planck-Tag, and Lange Nacht der Wissenschaften in Berlin.